Please note! This is not a professional translation, only the first basic version for a translation, without proofreading and checking.

 “No, yes, yes,” I say a little stutteringly.

 “Try it,” she asks me.
 “These are peas,” she wants to explain to me and gives me her hand.
-I loosen the pellets from the pod with my thumb, rolling them into the palm of my hand, and suck them into my mouth.
+I loosen the pellets from the pod with my thumb, rolling them into the palm of my

 “What are you doing,” I hear my companion shout in amazement.